TeamFaython00/student_databse/README.md

 # Student Database

-This prject is a written in c++ and can we use as data base for student
+This is a project which is completely made on C++.

+This project have Password protected option.
+We can store details of students and can check it later